-CRRA's \$15 million odor control system at its
+CRRA's odor control system at its South

-South Meadows facility has helped CRRA reduce odor complaints there by over 95 percent, from 232 in 2000 to 11 in 2004.
+Meadows facility and landfill gas collection system have helped CRRA reduce odor complaints in Hartford, from a total of 155 verified complaints in 2000 to just one in 2005.

 "We're proud of the dramatic reduction of odor complaints we've achieved, but any odor is unacceptable, and we won't rest until every odor problem is addressed and fixed," said Thomas D. Kirk, CRRA president.
+"We take a zero-tolerance approach to odors."